 - Compost piles like shade.
-While you can make compost anywhere, Rosen likes shady locations because they protect the pile from drying winds and sunlight, which also dries the compost out and slows the process.
+While you can make compost anywhere, one of Rosen’s compost tips was to set your compost pile in a shady location.
+The shade protects the pile from drying winds and sunlight, which also slows the process.
 Another factor to consider in placing compost bins are the bins’ impact on neighbors—compost that stinks (it shouldn’t) or obstructs a neighbor’s view probably isn’t going to make you the most popular person on the block.
 Consideration is always a virtue.

 - Add air.
 Most gardeners know that to make compost you need brown materials (dried leaves, etc.), green materials (plant debris, grass, vegetable peelings), and moisture.
 But you also need air.
 You can add air by turning your pile or by adding bulkier items.
 If you want to add air with bulky materials, Rosen recommends wood chips, which keep air in the pile because of the spaces around the chips.
 The only disadvantage of wood chips is that you will need to sift your compost through a screen to get them out.